clean-code-craft-tcq-1/modular-c-sembooooo/README.md

 This manual is a mapping from the color-names to the corresponding numbers.
 Add a function that would format the color coding in a form that someone can print.
 Also resolve any coding guideline violations.

+## My Assignment Details:(Work in progress)

+Divided it into the following units
+1. MajorColor
+2. MinorColor
+3. ColorPair
+4. ColorPairTest
+5. Telecomm_ColorCode

+### MajorColor
+This unit contains all the handling of MajorColor.

+### MinorColor
+This unit contains all the handling of Minor Color.

+### ColorPair
+This unit contains all the handling at color pair level.

+### ColorPairTest
+This unit contains the testcases for the color code implementation

+### Telecomm_ColorCode
+This unit contains the testcases and color code manual implementation